 We teach the same curriculum remotely as we do in school, wherever possible and appropriate.

 However, we have needed to make some adaptations in some subjects.
 These subjects are the ones that have a practical/physical element to them.

 - the science teacher will ask students to do planning for experiments and then he will do a video demonstration of the experiment and provide them with the data from that

-- the food technology teacher will do a live presentation, or video recording, of the practical preparation of a meal or baking of cake or biscuits.
-If students have the previously agreed ingredients they can join in in real time or if done by a recording can try at a later time
+- the food tech teacher will do a live presentation, or video recording, of a practical preparation of a meal or

 There are some advantages these changes.